-(a) Submit two copies of the test report for "Tendon Modulus of Elasticity Test" to the Engineer at least 30 days before installing tendon.

-(b) Submit two copies of the test report for "In-Place Wobble and Friction Test" to the Engineer within two weeks after successful installation of tested tendon.
+- 1. Submit the test report for "Tendon Modulus of Elasticity Test" to the Engineer at least 30 days before installing tendon. - 2.
+Submit the test report for "In-Place Wobble and Friction Test" to the Engineer within two weeks after successful installation of tested tendon.